How To Make a Discord Bot

 In your browser, navigate to the Dank Memer website, which is shown below.

-Click on the Invite Now button to invite the bot to your Discord server.
+Click on the Add to Your Server button to invite the bot to your Discord server.

-Clicking on the Invite Now button will direct you to the following page, where you will select the server to which you wish to add the Dank Memer bot.
+Clicking on the Add to Your Server button will direct you to the following page, where you’ll select the server to which you wish to add the Dank Memer bot.

 After selecting a server, click on the Continue button to proceed.

-Clicking on the Continue button will direct you to the following page, where you will have to grant permissions to the bot.
+Clicking on the Continue button will direct you to the following page, where you’ll have to grant permissions to the bot.

-Now that we have invited the Dank Memer bot to our server, let’s check if the integration was successful.
+Now that we've invited the Dank Memer bot to our server, let's determine if the integration was successful.

 Different ways to develop Discord bots